Grading of affine Weyl semi-groups of Kac-Moody type: Introduction

-\paragraph{An order and two lengths on $W^+$} In appendix of their article on the construction of a Iwahori Hecke algebra for $G$ an affine Kac-Moody group over a p-adic field \cite[Appendix B2]{braverman2016iwahori}, A. Braverman, D. Kazhdan and M. Patnaik propose the definition of a preorder on $W^+$ which would replace the Bruhat order of $W^a$ and they conjecture that it is a partial order.
+In appendix of their article on the construction of an Iwahori-Hecke algebra for $G$ an affine Kac-Moody group over a p-adic field \cite[Appendix B2]{braverman2016iwahori}, A. Braverman, D. Kazhdan and M. Patnaik propose the definition of a preorder on $W^a_+$ which would replace the Bruhat order of $W^a$ and they conjecture that it is a partial order.
 In \cite{muthiah2018iwahori}, D. Muthiah extends the definition of this preorder to any Kac-Moody group $G$, defines a $\mathbb Z \oplus \varepsilon \mathbb Z$-valued length compatible with this preorder and hence shows that it is an order.
-In a joint work \cite{muthiah2019bruhat}, Muthiah and D. Orr then show that this length can be evaluated at $\varepsilon = 1$ to obtain a $\mathbb Z$-valued length strictly compatible with the order on $W^+$.
+In a joint work \cite{muthiah2019bruhat}, D. Muthiah and D. Orr then show that this length can be evaluated at $\varepsilon = 1$ to obtain a $\mathbb Z$-valued length strictly compatible with the order on $W^a_+$.

+In order to build a Kazhdan-Lusztig theory of p-adic Kac-Moody groups, we want to understand how close this order is to the Bruhat order of an affine Coxeter group, which properties still hold and which do not.
+The definition of a $\mathbb Z$-length is already a significant step, but many important properties, which are known to hold for Bruhat orders, remain unknown in this context.
+Several were proved only for Kac-Moody root systems of affine simply laced type using the specific structure of affinized Weyl group of $W$ in this context.